Stockbridge–Munsee Community: 17th–19th centuries

 The Munsee were Lenape who occupied the northern part of their total territory.
 As they spoke the Munsee dialect, one of the major three branches of the language, they were sometimes referred to by colonists and settlers by that term.
 They occupied coastal areas around present-day New York City, the western part of Long Island, and northern New Jersey.
 Lenape to the South spoke two other dialect variations.

-After the 1778 Stockbridge Massacre of Stockbridge Militia during the American Revolutionary War, what as left of a combined Mohican and Wappinger community in Stockbridge, Massachusetts left for Oneida County in western New York to join the Oneida people there.
+After the 1778 Stockbridge Massacre of Stockbridge Militia during the American Revolutionary War, what was left of a combined Mohican and Wappinger community in Stockbridge, Massachusetts left for Oneida County in western New York to join the Oneida people there.

 Many Munsee-speaking Lenape also migrated from New Jersey to there by 1802.
 They were joined there by Brothertown Indians of New Jersey (from a reservation in Indian Mills, New Jersey), as well as by the Stockbridge Indians, which included remnants of the once large Wappinger people and some Mohican.
 Although the Oneida allowed them to share some of their reservation, eventually the two groups agreed to removal together to present-day Wisconsin.
 Historically each of these tribes had spoken a distinct Algonquian language.

 The Stockbridge–Munsee share a 22,000-acre reservation in Shawano County, Wisconsin.
 This land was initially assigned to the Menominee, whose homelands these were.
 Since the late twentieth century, the Stockbridge–Munsee Community has developed the successful North Star Mohican Resort and Casino to generate revenues for welfare and economic development of the tribe.
 The Brotherton Indians have a separate reservation.